Brake Shape: A Comprehensive Guide to Precision Metal Bending

 • Multiple sequential bends

-• Decorative or structural forms
+• Decorative and structural metal forms

 How Brake Shaping Works

-The brake shaping process begins with securely clamping a sheet of metal onto a bending brake.
-Once fixed in place, the machine’s bending leaf—or hydraulic ram, depending on the brake type—applies downward or upward pressure.
-This pressure forces the metal to bend exactly at the desired point.
-Several factors influence the final brake shape:
+The brake shaping process begins by securely clamping a sheet of metal into a bending brake.
+Once fixed, the machine’s bending leaf or hydraulic ram applies controlled pressure, forcing the metal to bend precisely at the intended location.

 1. Metal Thickness